 Chandramouleshwara Temple, Unkal, Hubli

 Located near the well-known Unkal Lake in Hubli, this temple too needs to be searched a bit though not as much as Banashankari temple.
-I reached this temple passing through streets with many bullock carts parked.
+I reached the temple passing through streets with many bullock carts parked.
 The temple is boxed on all sides by construction that has cropped up all around it.
 At first look, the temple looks very flat as the Shikhara is totally missing but as I went closer its beauty started revealing itself.

 Chandramouleshwara temple is dedicated to Shiva.
-What is unique about this temple is the presence of two lingas and two Nandis.
-The smaller Shiva Linga has an oval shaped Yoni and is a Chaturlinga or a linga with four faces carved on it.
+What is unique about this temple is the presence of two Lingas and two Nandis.
+The smaller Shiva Linga has an oval-shaped Yoni and is a Chaturlinga or a linga with four faces carved on it.
 The other linga looks from a later period.
 The temple is absolutely symmetrical with four doors in four directions.
 As of now only one door – I think the one facing north is open.
 You can go around and see all the four doors and the carvings on the exquisite doorjambs.
 I found an uncanny resemblance to the Kakatiya temples of Warangal.
 Especially the latticed parts around the doorjambs with carvings of musicians and dancers.

 Chandramouleshwara temple is multi-tiered.
 There are sanctums inside the sanctums taking to the total count of doors of the temple to twelve.
 A Pradakshina path or a circumambulation path goes around the Chalukyan temple.

 Inscriptions place this temple somewhere in 11th CE.
 Making it the contemporary of Chandela temples of Khajuraho and Chola Temples of Tanjore.
 I saw people coming and praying at the Chalukyan temple, but there seems to be no effort to preserve the temple.
 There are obvious encroachments all around the temple compound.
 I wish ASI looks at it empathetically.

 - Multi-tiered temple.